The Hip Mom Hits the Tulsa Arts District

 Magic City Books

 Of course there’s that magical place, Magic City Books, the home for Booksmart Tulsa, which continues to wow the city with the caliber of authors coming to town: Ian Frazier of the New Yorker, James Frey (he caused a bit of a brouhaha with A Million Little Pieces), Mary Gabriel — it’s a bona fide literary salon here.
 The Magic City Books employees can help you find the perfect book for your particular tastes.

 Guitar House of Tulsa and Shuffles

 There’s more.
 The Guitar House of Tulsa, full of vintage and rare guitars – I know less than zero about guitars – would be heaven for the guitar aficionado.
 And then there’s this new little venue called Shuffles: board games, video games and food!
 It’s a family friendly spot with a great menu and an impressive library of board games — about 800.
 There’s a full coffee bar, and a brunch and dinner menu with “haute” pub food.
 I can’t wait to bring my bigger kids here to defeat them solidly at Scrabble.

 So, friends, do check out this little block of cosmopolitan delight.
-Even a jaded New Yorker might find something interesting here.
+Even a jaded New Yorker might find something interesting in the Tulsa Arts District.
 If you find a disheveled mom walking around here in a cloud of post-traumatic school drop-off syndrome, that’s just me.